UniteLabs

 $ cd connector-starter

-$ poetry add --group dev cryptography
+$ uv add --optional dev cryptography

-$ poetry run certificate generate
+$ uv run certificate generate

 The certificate generation requires the cryptography package to be present.
-The command reads the server's uuid and host from your project's .env
+The command reads the server's uuid and host from your project's config.json file, if it exists, to configure the generated certificate.

 For more information about the available options, see:

-poetry run certificate generate --help
+uv run certificate generate --help

 Enable Encryption

-connector start --app unitelabs.celigo_cytometer:create_app -v \
+uv run connector start --app unitelabs.connector_starter:create_app -v

 When using a self-signed certificate, it might be necessary to add the certificate to the client's trust store in order for it to trust your connector.
 Otherwise connections might be rejected.
-Also make sure to keep your private key save.
+Also make sure to keep your private key safe.

-arguments.For more information about the connector start CLI options, see:
+For more information about the connector start CLI options, see:

-poetry run connector start --help
+uv run connector start --help